 There are many questions that can be posed in relation to ITIL’s ongoing validity, for instance:

 - Is ITSM still applicable given XaaS, software defined infrastructure, and rapid cloud-based provisioning?
-Don’t these things invalidate huge swathes of ITIL?
+Don’t these things invalidate huge swathes of ITIL guidance?

 - Are ITIL change and release management hopelessly inadequate in the face of XaaS?